mamaso/GrpcDllNotFoundRepro/README.md

-# Grpc & vstest 'dll not found' repro
+# Grpc & xunit 'dll not found' repro

-I'm unable to use Grpc.Core out-of-box in test projects running with vstest.
+I'm unable to use Grpc.Core out-of-box in test projects running with xunit.

 When I attempt to run a test that spins up a grpc server, I get the following error: